demuthsa/TarpaulinCourseManagementTool/README.md

 ![Display from admin POV](https://i.imgur.com/lHEPPVJ.png)

-Here is the API specification I followed to create this [here](docs/assignment6-api-doc.pdf)
+Here is a summary of all the API endpoints I created [here](docs/assignment6-api-doc.pdf)